dimakyba/Memora/README.md

 # 25.05.25
 1. now we can rename and delete deck, 3dots, deck name preveiww looks nicer

 2. card item look way better, learning screen(s), adaptive algorithm (based on how hard was it)

+Changed the review intervals according to difficulty:
+For the first review (reviewCount = 1):
+Difficult (1): 1 hour
+Medium (3): 6 hours
+Easy (5): 1 day
+For second repetition (reviewCount = 2):
+Difficult (1): 6 hours
+Medium (3): 1 day
+Easy (5): 3 days
+For subsequent repetitions:
+Difficult: interval * (ease - penalty)
+Medium: interval * ease
+Easy: interval * (ease + bonus)
+Improved handling of learning quality:
+For difficult learning (quality < 3):
+Significantly reduce ease (penalty * 2)
+Reset interval to 6 hours
+When medium (quality = 3):
+Slightly decrease ease (penalty * 0.5)
+At easy (quality > 3):
+Increase ease in proportion to quality
+Now cards that the user marks as difficult will appear much more frequently for repetition, and easy cards will appear less frequently.
+This should make the learning process more efficient and adapted to individual memorization.